archgirl/module-scripts/static-medium/README.md

 </script>
 ```

 Be sure to replace the handle with your feed!

-For example, mine is `creative-design-by-m2`.
+For example:

+- my publication = `creative-design-by-m2`
+- my personal feed = `@mmagdalena`